ENCCS/julia-for-hpda/content/setup.rst

    using Pkg
    Pkg.instantiate()

-It could take a couple of minutes to download and install the packages.
+It can take a while (10-15 minutes) to download and install the packages and precompile the project.
 After it completes you should be able to list all installed packages:

 .. code-block:: text